marshallshen/urban_retreat/README.md

-# Originally from: Ember reading app
-This is the demo app for the Code School [Soup to Bits episode on Warming Up With Ember](https://www.codeschool.com/code_tv/soup-to-bits-warming-up-with-ember).
+# Originally from: (Ember reading app)[Soup to Bits episode on Warming Up With Ember](https://www.codeschool.com/code_tv/soup-to-bits-warming-up-with-ember).

 ## Running the app